nondescryptid/opendoc-state-court-judgments/2019_SGMC_15/report.md

 #### iv.
 The scratch mark, which was not present on the left side of the car when the Complainant left the car, was present after the Accused was seen walking around the car and when the Complainant returned to her car shortly thereafter

 35     After the Accused was seen in the footage walking around the Complainant’s car in an unnatural and surreptitious manner as described above, when the Complainant returned to her car after her marketing, she found the scratch mark on the left side of her car which was not there when she first parked the car.
-It was the Defence’s case that the scratch mark could have been caused by the passers-by who were seen walking past the Complainant’s car when she was still waiting for a lot, or by someone whose act was not captured in the footage because of the “jump” in the footage.[\[note: 23\]](#Ftn_23) The short answer to this submission is that it is not in the least probable as the cumulative effect of the circumstantial evidence against the Accused is so strong as to leave me in no doubt that it was the Accused who had caused the scratch mark on the Complainant’s car.
+It was the Defence’s case that the scratch mark could have been caused by the passers-by who were seen walking past the Complainant’s car when she was still waiting for a lot, or by someone whose act was not captured in the footage because of the “jump” in the footage.[^23] The short answer to this submission is that it is not in the least probable as the cumulative effect of the circumstantial evidence against the Accused is so strong as to leave me in no doubt that it was the Accused who had caused the scratch mark on the Complainant’s car.

 36     In the circumstances, in view of the above findings of fact, it was my judgment that the cumulative effect of the above circumstantial evidence was such that, in the final analysis, inevitably and inexorably led me to a single conclusion of the Accused’s guilt.